Would you miss seeing a UNESCO world heritage site even when it is nearby? I wouldn't, even for the entire world!

 However, Sanchi Stupa does not have that facility.
 You can walk around it to offer prayers, but you cannot see the inside of the Stupa.

 Also Read - Temples of Ayutthaya kingdom - Click Here

 There are many more structures inside the complex.
 It is believed that the whole Stupa was once a part of a temple that surrounded it.
 I am not sure how authentic the claim is, but you can see individual standing temples like below around the area.

 Sanchi Stupa was constructed as a centre for studying and understanding Buddhism.
 Hence you can see structures like prayer halls and hostels around the premises, but they are in a dilapidated state.

 Some facts about Sanchi Stupa

-- Though it is believed that most of the construction was done during Shunga period, it is also said that Shungas were against Buddhsim and the rest of the structures were constructed using donations from foreigners and other Buddhists around the area
+- Though it is believed that most of the construction was done during the Shunga period, it is also said that Shungas were against Buddhism.
+The rest of the structures were constructed using donations from foreigners and other Buddhists around the area.

-- Since Sanchi is on an elevated hill, it escaped the vandalisation by the Muslims.
+- Since Sanchi is on an elevated hill, it escaped the vandalisation by the Muslims rulers.

-- Up until 1818 Sanchi Stupa was neglected and it was discovered by General Taylor.
-Jungle had took up the complex but he found that it was well preserved still.
+- Up until 1818, Sanchi Stupa was neglected, and General Taylor discovered it.
+The jungle had taken up the complex, but he found that it was well preserved still.
 In 1912 Sir John Marshal ordered the restoration work of Sanchi.
-He was the Director General of Archeology back then.
+He was the Director-General of Archeology back then.

 - In 1989 it was declared as a World Heritage Site.